SUPER-Net: Trustworthy Image Segmentation via Uncertainty Propagation in Encoder-Decoder Networks: Results

-We calculate the average predictive variance from uncertainty maps and plot these values against various levels of Gaussian noise in Fig. \ref{fig:var_dsc_gaussian_hip} and adversarial attacks in Fig. \ref{fig:adv_DSC_var} for hippocampus and BraTS datasets, respectively.
+We investigate the response of the derived second moment (variance/uncertainty) and relate it to the model’s performance (DSC).
+We calculate the average predictive variance from uncertainty maps and plot these values against various levels of Gaussian noise in Fig. \ref{fig:var_dsc_gaussian_hip}, and adversarial attacks in Fig. \ref{fig:adv_DSC_var}, for hippocampus and BraTS datasets.
 It is more instructive and insightful if sub-plots in both figures are interpreted from right to left, i.e., decreasing SNR or equivalently increasing noise in the test data.
-We note that the predictive variance monotonically increases with increasing noise (i.e., decreasing SNR) for all three sub-figures in Fig. \ref{fig:var_dsc_gaussian_hip} and all four sub-figures in Fig. \ref{fig:adv_DSC_var}.
-This behavior, i.e., increasing variance with increasing noise, demonstrates that the network is aware of higher noise in the input.
-Such information is valuable for detecting when the network may fail, and its predictions may become untrustworthy.
+We note that the predictive variance increases monotonically with increasing noise (i.e., decreasing SNR) for all three sub-figures in Fig. \ref{fig:var_dsc_gaussian_hip} and all four sub-figures in Fig. \ref{fig:adv_DSC_var}.
+This behavior, i.e., increasing uncertainty with increasing noise, demonstrates that the network is aware of higher noise in the input.
+A useful and meaningful uncertainty estimate should convey a lower confidence/ higher uncertainty for low-accuracy segmented images \citep{mehta2020uncertainty}.
+Table \ref{tab:var_brats} reports SUPER U-Net average predictive variance for correctly classified and misclassified pixels on noise-free BraTS test set.
+Observe that the incorrect pixels are associated to high variance or less confident predictions.

-We report the average inference time of all three networks in Table \ref{tab:time}.
-We note that VMP U-Net requires almost twice the time to process a single image at the inference time compared to the deterministic U-Net.
-The increased processing time is related to the propagation of the covariance information that requires performing additional operations.
-The Bayes U-Net takes the same time as that of a deterministic U-Net for one pass.
-However, it will need multiple passes to calculate the variance of the prediction.
-We used $N=20$, which will lead to the inference time of 16.4 ms for each image, almost 8 times more than VMP U-Net.
+Following the quantitative uncertainty evaluation task in the BRATS challenge \citep{mehta2020uncertainty}, we compute the percentage change in DSCs when \emph{uncertain} pixels are removed, and DSC is computed only using the remaining pixels.
+To define \emph{uncertain} pixels, for each model, we set as a threshold the average predictive uncertainty for correctly classified pixels for the noise-free case.
+All pixels with an uncertainty value above this threshold are marked as uncertain and removed from the computation of the DSC.
+We report the change in DSCs in table \ref{tab:quantitative_brats}.
+The sample scan corresponds to that provided qualitatively in Fig. \ref{fig:brain}.
+Our approach consistently produces higher (↑) DSCs after removing uncertain pixels, i.e., unlike other approaches, our predictive variance (uncertainty) is above the threshold only for incorrectly classified pixels.
+Such information is valuable for detecting when the network may fail and its predictions may become untrustworthy.

-\subsection{Discussion}
+\section{Discussion}